Walk for Water: Naperville Crosstown Collaboration

 Every day, millions of women and children spend hours of their day fetching water.
 For some, that water source may be a well, but for many others it may be nothing more than a small creek or pond.
 Oftentimes, the water is unsafe to drink; but with no alternatives, people drink it anyway.
 The result of this is staggering: 3.4 million people die every year from water-related diseases.

 Our students are taking action.
 While we know that we can’t solve the world’s water crisis, we can make a difference for a community.
-By partnering with H2O for Life, we are hoping to raise over $4,500 to help Katoke Primary School in Maleba District, Tanzania build a rainwater harvesting system, sand filtration, and handwashing stations.
+By partnering with H2O for Life, we are hoping to raise over $2,500 to help Asili Girls Vocational School in Lira, Uganda, dig a well so that the girls do not have to leave their boarding school at night to get water.